 Structure of Proton

-Protons and neutrons have also their structure.
+Protons and neutrons also have their structure.
 Inside the protons and neutrons, we find true elementary particles called quarks.
-Within the nucleus, protons and neutrons are bound together through the strong force, a fundamental interaction that governs the behaviour of the quarks that make up the individual protons and neutrons.
+Protons and neutrons are bound together within the nucleus through a strong force.
+This fundamental interaction governs the behavior of the quarks that make up the individual protons and neutrons.

 The proton has a quark composition of uud, and so its charge quantum number is: